 The primary objective of this study is to assess the safety of ACT-101 for the treatment of LOPD in adults, as well as assess the impact of this treatment on patient health as measured by changes in exercise capacity (6-minute walk), pulmonary function, and other factors including quality of life.

-AskBio, via its subsidiary NanoCor, is actively enrolling patients with NYHA Class III heart failure to assess three doses of NAN-101.
+AskBio is actively enrolling patients with NYHA Class III heart failure to assess three doses of NAN-101.
 NAN-101 is a gene therapy that aims to activate protein phosphatase inhibitor 1 (I-1c) to inhibit the production of protein phosphatase 1 (PP1), a substance that plays an important role in the development of heart failure.
-The presence of protein phosphatase inhibitor 1 has been shown to improve heart function in animal models of congestive heart failure (CHF).
+The presence of I-1c has been shown to improve heart function in animal models of congestive heart failure (CHF).

-NAN-101 is administered directly to the heart via an intracoronary infusion by cardiac catherization in a process similar to coronary angioplasty, commonly used to deliver treatments such as stem cells to patients with heart disease.
+NAN-101 is administered directly to the heart by catheterization in a process similar to coronary angioplasty, commonly used to deliver treatments such as stem cells to patients with heart disease.

-The primary objective of this study is to assess the safety of NAN-101 for the treatment of NYHA Class III heart failure, as well as assess the impact of this treatment on patient health as measured by changes in exercise capacity, heart function, and other factors including quality of life.
+The study’s primary objective is to assess the safety of NAN-101, as well as assess the impact of this treatment on patient health as measured by changes in exercise capacity, heart function, and other factors including quality of life.